MetOffice/lfric_core/documentation/source/getting_started/installation/build_and_run.rst

-In addition to the ``bin`` directory that is created to hold the application executable, the build process creates a ``working`` directory to hold the products of the build system process.
+In addition to the ``bin`` directory that is created to hold the application executable, the build process creates a ``working`` directory to hold the products of an executable build and a ``test`` directory to hold products of a build of the unit and integration tests.

-Running ``make clean`` will remove the ``working`` and ``bin`` directories.
+Running ``make clean`` will remove the working, test and bin directories.

-For most applications, it is common practice for applications in the ``lfric`` and ``lfric_apps`` repository to include a test configuration of the application in an ``example`` directory within the application directory.
-Having built the application it should be possible to ``cd`` to the ``example`` directory and run the application, as follows:
+After building an application from the command line, it can be useful to do a quick test to ensure it can run.
+Most applications in the lfric and lfric_apps repository hold a simple example configuration in their ``example`` directory.

+After building, go into to the example directory and run the application, as
+follows:

 .. code-block::

    ../bin/simple_diffusion configuration.nml

-The ``configuration.nml`` contains a set of namelist configurations.
+The ``configuration.nml`` file contains a set of namelist configurations.
 Depending on the application, the ``example`` directory may contain other files required to run it such as a mesh definition file, a start dump or other input files.

 Running the Cylc test suite
 ---------------------------

-The test suite requires Cylc and Rose to run.
-Once they are installed and run, tests are run using the ``rose stem`` command to select the group of tests to run and ``cylc`` to initiate the suite.
-For example, to run the developer tests for all the applications and components within an LFRic working copy run the following from the top-level of the working copy:
+To run the test suites, Cylc and Rose need to be installed.

+The ``rose stem`` command selects the group of tests to run.
+Then ``cylc play`` starts the suite running.
+For example, to run the developer tests for all the applications and components within an LFRic working copy, run the following from the top-level of the working copy:

 .. code-block::